Whole House Fan INFORMATION

 Your Whole House Fan costs about 10c per hour to run.
 Typical usage of your Whole House Fan is less than $1 per day.
 This is far less than even a moderately sized room air conditioner which would cost close to $1 per hour to run or $10 per day and that doesn't even cool your whole house!

 Even on a really hot day your whole house fan can dramatically reduce your air-conditioning bill.
 In the cool of the morning you run the Whole House Fan to pull all the cold morning air into the house cooling it down.

 Then you shut the windows and draw your curtains and blinds.

 A sealed house where the structure is cool, the air is cool and the roof space is cool takes a lot of time to heat up.

-If you open a small window very close to your ceiling vent for the Whole House Fan in say a bathroom, this will push air through the roof space preventing it from getting too hot and helping to keep your house temperature cool.
+If you have your Whole House Fan running at low speed and open a small window very close to your ceiling vent for the Whole House Fan in say a bathroom, this will vent the roof space preventing it from getting too hot and helping to keep your house temperature cool.

 This is similar to when you take your esky out on a hot day.
 You are storing the "cool" to keep yourself cool for most of the day.

 If that fails you supplement your cooling with some air-conditioning but instead of running it for 24 hours you might only need it for a few hours during the hottest part of the day.
 When the outside temp drops again you just open your windows and let the Whole House Fan bring in the cool natural air.

 There is nothing more pleasant than sleeping at night with a cool natural breeze of fresh air wafting in your windows even on a perfectly still night courtesy of your Whole House Fan.

 When your house is cool and you just want a pleasant breeze for the night while you sleep, you turn down the speed to suit your comfort and the fan is barely audible.